bcgov/citz-imb-sso-react/techdocs/docs/using-the-package/troubleshooting.md

 ### Login Doesn't Work in ________ OpenShift Environment

 Each SSO Environment has it's own `SSO_CLIENT_SECRET` and `SSO_AUTH_SERVER_URL` environment variables.
 If login works locally and in your DEV environment but not in TEST or PROD, it's likely that one of these values is incorrect.

+This may also show up as a `Invalid redirect_uri` error when trying to login.
+In this case, make sure you have set up the redirect uri's as specified in [SSO Integration Settings](../getting-started/sso-integration-settings.md) and that the `SSO_AUTH_SERVER_URL` is correct for Test and Prod environments.

+For `TEST` this is likely `https://test.loginproxy.gov.bc.ca/auth/realms/standard/protocol/openid-connect`
+For `PROD` this is likely `https://loginproxy.gov.bc.ca/auth/realms/standard/protocol/openid-connect`